da-michele/.github/README.md

-# Default community healt files ⚕️
+# Default community health files ⚕️

 >  for the [`da-michele`](https://github.com/da-michele) organization on GitHub